 Exxon Mobil Corp.
-(XOM), the largest U.S. oil producer, and Russian energy company OAO Rosneft (ROSN) will present details of their $3.2 billion joint-exploration agreement to analysts in New York on April 18.
+(XOM:US), the largest U.S. oil producer, and Russian energy company OAO Rosneft (ROSN) will present details of their $3.2 billion joint-exploration agreement to analysts in New York on April 18.

 Exxon Chairman and Chief Executive Officer Rex Tillerson, Rosneft CEO Eduard Khudainatov and Igor Sechin, Russia’s deputy prime minister, will make presentations at the event, Exxon said on its website today.